ismaillakhloufi/real-time-analytics-dashboard/README.md

 ---

 ## 📈 Example Visualizations
-- **Line Chart**: Live stock price trends over time
+- **Line Chart**: Live stock price trends over time.
-- **Word Cloud**: Trending social media hashtags
+- **Dynamic Panels**: Trending social media hashtags visualized in real-time.

-> Screenshots or GIFs showcasing the dashboard can be added here for a better preview.
+> Screenshots or GIFs showcasing the Grafana dashboard can be added here for a better preview.

 ---